 - A network-based WAF is generally hardware-based.
 Since they are installed locally they minimize latency, but network-based WAFs are the most expensive option and also require the storage and maintenance of physical equipment.

 - A host-based WAF may be fully integrated into an application’s software.
 This solution is less expensive than a network-based WAF and offers more customizability.
 The downside of a host-based WAF is the consumption of local server resources, implementation complexity, and maintenance costs.
 These components typically require engineering time, and may be costly.

 - Cloud-based WAFs offer an affordable option that is very easy to implement; they usually offer a turnkey installation that is as simple as a change in DNS to redirect traffic.
 Cloud-based WAFs also have a minimal upfront cost, as users pay monthly or annually for security as a service.
 Cloud-based WAFs can also offer a solution that is consistently updated to protect against the newest threats without any additional work or cost on the user’s end.
 The drawback of a cloud-based WAF is that users hand over the responsibility to a third-party, therefore some features of the WAF may be a black box to them.
-Learn more about Cloudflare’s cloud-based WAF.
+Learn about Cloudflare's cloud-based WAF solution.